 - When a C1 has not been responded to positively in a lesson.
-(C2 lesson) - If homework is not completed/handed in on time.
-(C2 homework) - If a pupil does not have their basic equipment.
-(C2 basic equipment) - If a pupil is not wearing the correct uniform.
-(C2 uniform) - If a pupil arrives late to school and/or to lessons.
-(C2 late to lesson)

-- If a pupil is seen with a mobile phone.
+(C2 lesson) - If a pupil does not have their learning packs.
+(C2 basic equipment) - If a pupil arrives late to school and/or to lessons.
+(C2 late to lesson) - If a pupil is seen with a mobile phone.
 The phone will be confiscated and a C2 will be issued.
-Refusal to hand over a phone will result in a BSR placement and could result in a suspension, if the matter is not resolved positively.
+Refusal to hand over a phone may result in a BSR placement and could result in a suspension, if the matter is not resolved positively.
 (C2 mobile phone.) - Unacceptable behaviour on the corridor: pushing/shoving/running/using inappropriate language (depending on the severity, these behaviours could also lead to a BSR placement.)
 (C2 corridor)